TheTerminatorOfProgramming/ApexMusic/FAQ.md

 Settings -> Advanced -> Last added playlist interval -> Select an option from the list.
 ___

-## **Q: How do I enable fullscreen lock screen controls?**
-Settings -> Personalize -> Fullscreen controls -> Enable (this will only be visible when songs are playing from Apex Music).
-___

 ## **Q: Why are my gallery or random pictures showing up as album art?**
 Settings -> Images -> Ignore media store covers -> Enable
 ___

 ## **Q: Which file types are supported?**
-Apex Music uses the native media player that comes with your Android phone, so as long as a file type is supported by your phone, it's supported by Apex Music.
+Apex uses the native media codecs that is supported with your Android phone, so as long as a file type is supported by your phone, it's supported by Apex.
 ___

 ## **Q: Why is my device slowing down when I'm using the app?**
-Apex Music is image intensive, it keeps images in the cache for quick loading.
+Apex is image intensive, it keeps images in the cache for quick loading.
+This will be improved upon in the future
 ___

-## **Q: The title "Apex Music" is showing on the top of the app, how can I fix this?**
+## **Q: The title "Apex" is showing on the top of the app, how can I fix this?**
 Clear the app's cache and data.
 ___